tychoish/.emacs.d/README.rst

 - Increasing or maintaining the current level with regards to startup time.

-- Reducing or eliminating the ``conf/local-function.el`` file and building feature-focused packages, potentially putting them in MELPA.

-- Migrate from the legacy``notify`` package to using ``alert`` more fully.

 - Continue to improve the experience with lsp-mode, to make it feel more automatic.

-- Improve project (groups of related files) and projectile configuration, which is presently lacking.